awsdocs/amazon-rds-user-guide/doc_source/USER_RestoreFromSnapshot.md

 ## Security Group Considerations<a name="USER_RestoreFromSnapshot.Security"></a>

+When you restore a DB instance, the default security group is associated with the restored instance by default\.

+**Note**
+If you're using the AWS CLI, you can specify a custom security group to associate with the instance by including the `--vpc-security-group-ids` option in the `restore-db-instance-from-db-snapshot` command\.
+If you're using the Amazon RDS API, you can include the `VpcSecurityGroupIds.VpcSecurityGroupId.N` parameter in the `RestoreDBInstanceFromDBSnapshot` action\.
+The Amazon RDS console has no option for associating a custom security group while restoring\.

-When you restore a DB instance, the default security group is associated with the restored instance\.
-As soon as the restore is complete and your new DB instance is available, you must associate any custom security groups used by the instance you restored from\.
-You must apply these changes by using the RDS console's *Modify* command, the `ModifyDBInstance` Amazon RDS API, or the AWS CLI `modify-db-instance` command\.
+As soon as the restore is complete and your new DB instance is available, you can associate any custom security groups used by the snapshot you restored from\.
+You apply these changes by using the Amazon RDS console's **Modify** command, the `ModifyDBInstance` Amazon RDS API, or the AWS CLI `modify-db-instance` command\.

 ## Option Group Considerations<a name="USER_RestoreFromSnapshot.Options"></a>